Yahapi/yahapi/pages/format.md

 	GET /products?sort=-expirationDate

-## 4.4.3 Multiple sort criteria
+### 4.4.3 Multiple sort criteria

 A collection resource supporting multiple sort criteria **SHOULD** allow multiple criteria in the `sort` query string separated by comma's:

 	GET /products?sort=type,-expirationDate

-The query string in the example above sorts products by `type` in ascending order first, and sorts all items with the same `type` by `expirationDate` in descending order.
+The query string in the example above sorts products by `type` in ascending order first, and sorts all items of the same `type` by `expirationDate` in descending order.

 # 5 Embedded resources

 ## 5.1 Embedded resource identity
 An embedded resource MUST have at least one `type`, `links` or `meta` property.

-The elements of an embedded resource collection MUST have at least one `type`, `links` or `meta` property.
+	GET /persons/john
+	{
+		"name": "John Doe",
+		"type": "person",
+		"address": {
+			"street": "221A Baker Street",
+			"links": {
+				"address": { "href": "" }
+			}
+		}
+	}

+The example above shows a resource `person` with an embedded resource `address`.
+The `address` is identified as a resource based on the presence of a `link` property.

 ## 5.2 Embedded collection resource

+All elements of an embedded resource collection **MUST** have at least one `type`, `links` or `meta` property.

 An embedded collection resource **SHOULD NOT** support pagination.

 An embedded collection resource **SHOULD NOT** support ordering.

 An embedded collection resource should be kept simple and contain either the entire or most relevant subset of items of the entire collection.
-Embedding a collection resource is an optimization to aid the most common use cases for your API, no more.
-Uncommon use cases should use the entire collection resource representation.
+Embedding a collection resource is an optimization to support the most common use cases for your API, no more.
+Uncommon use cases should query the entire collection resource.

-# 6. References
+# 6. Style

+## 6.1. lowerCamelCase vs snake_case

+Your service **SHOULD NOT** use [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).

+Your service **SHOULD** maintain a consistent format.

+Yahapi does not define whether to use [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase) or [snake_case](http://en.wikipedia.org/wiki/Snake_case).

 # Update History
 2014-08-06: First draft